watusi/jquery-mobile-iscrollview/README.md

 ####expandScrollerToFillWrapper()

-This will expand the size of the scroller to fill the wrapper.
+This will expand the size of the scroller to fill the wrapper, so that even content that is shorter than the wrapper will scroll.
 Call this after calling `resizeWrapper()`, or if you manually resize the wrapper after instantiation.

-### iScroll Methods
+###iScroll Methods

 These are methods that exist in iScroll.
 They are available on the widget as a convenience.
 See "calling methods" for information